kristenphan/R_ChiSquareIndepdenceTest/README.md

 <br/>
 __Assignment Description:__
 <br/>
-Formulate and address a research question pertaining to the General Social Survey (GSS) by performing a chi-square independence test.
-Out of scope for this assignment is to further analyze the nature of the association (linear association ie. correlation or non-linear), if any.
+As some people might argue being religous and engaging religous activites have a positive impact on their perspectives and satisfaction.
+In this analysis, we will perform a chi-square test on the General Social Survey dataset (GSS) to determine whether religious engagement and financial satisfaction are associated.
+Out of scope for this assignment is to analyze the nature of the association (linear association ie. Correlation or non-linear), if any.